Skip to Main Content

 David E. Finley Fellowship

-One fellowship is awarded annually for 36 months.
-The first two years of the Finley Fellowship are intended for research and travel abroad to visit collections, museums, monuments, and sites related to a well-advanced dissertation in Western art.
+One 36-month fellowship is awarded annually.
+The first two years of this fellowship are intended for research and travel outside of the United States to visit collections, museums, monuments, and sites related to a dissertation on any topic in the history, theory, and criticism of the visual arts.
 During this two-year period, residency abroad is expected, for which travel funds are available.
 The third year is to be spent in residence at the Center to complete the dissertation and to perform curatorial work.
-Part of the year in residence will be devoted to a research project, designed to complement the subject of the dissertation, at the National Gallery or other Washington-area collections.
-A primary requirement for this fellowship is that the candidate have a significant interest in curatorial work.
+Part of the year in residence will be devoted to National Gallery research projects, designed to complement the subject of the dissertation, at the National Gallery or other Washington-area collections.
+A primary requirement for this fellowship is a significant interest in curatorial work.

 Paul Mellon Fellowship

-One fellowship is awarded annually for 36 months.
+One 36-month fellowship is awarded annually.
 This fellowship is intended for the advancement and completion of a doctoral dissertation in European art and to enable a candidate to reside abroad for two years to develop expertise in a specific city, locality, or region related to the dissertation.
 The third year is to be spent in residence at the Center to complete the dissertation.

 Samuel H. Kress Fellowship

-One fellowship is awarded annually for 24 months.
-This fellowship is intended for the advancement and completion of a doctoral dissertation in European art on a topic before the early 19th century.
-The Kress Fellow is expected to spend the first year of the fellowship period on dissertation research abroad and the second year at the Center to complete the dissertation, devoting half time to National Gallery research projects designed to complement the subject of the dissertation and to provide curatorial experience.
+One 24-month fellowship is awarded annually.
+This fellowship is intended for the advancement and completion of a doctoral dissertation in European art before the early 19th century.
+The Kress Fellow is expected to spend the first year on dissertation research abroad, and the second year at the Center to complete the dissertation.
+Part of the year in residence will be devoted to National Gallery research projects, designed to complement the subject of the dissertation and to provide curatorial experience.

 Wyeth Fellowship

-One fellowship is awarded annually for 24 months.
-This fellowship is intended for the advancement and completion of a doctoral dissertation that concerns aspects of art of the United States, including Native and pre-Revolutionary America.
-The Wyeth Fellow is expected to spend the first year of the fellowship period on dissertation research in the United States or abroad, and the second year at the Center to complete the dissertation.
-A new initiative of the Wyeth Foundation for American Art provides up to $5,000 in publication subvention for first-time authors who have held a Wyeth Fellowship.
+One 24-month fellowship is awarded annually.
+This fellowship is intended for the advancement and completion of a doctoral dissertation that concerns the art of the United States, including Native and pre-Revolutionary America.
+The Wyeth Fellow is expected to spend the first year on dissertation research in the United States or abroad, and the second year at the Center to complete the dissertation.
+The Wyeth Foundation for American Art provides publishing grants of up to $5,000 for first-time authors who have held a Wyeth Fellowship.

 Ittleson Fellowships

 Two fellowships are awarded annually: one for 24 months, the other for 12 months.
-Both Ittleson Fellowships are intended for the advancement and completion of a doctoral dissertation in the visual arts in a field other than European or American art.
-The Twenty-Four-Month Ittleson Fellow is expected to spend the first year of the fellowship period on dissertation research abroad, and the second year at the Center to complete the dissertation.
+Both Ittleson Fellowships are intended for the advancement and completion of a doctoral dissertation on a topic other than the art of Europe or the United States.
+The Twenty-Four-Month Ittleson Fellow is expected to spend the first year on dissertation research abroad, and the second year at the Center to complete the dissertation.
 The Twelve-Month Ittleson Fellow is expected to spend the fellowship period on dissertation research abroad; there are no residence requirements at the Center.

 Andrew W. Mellon Fellowship

-One fellowship is awarded annually for 24 months.
-This fellowship is intended for the advancement and completion of a doctoral dissertation on a topic other than European or American art.
-Cross-cultural topics will also be considered, provided that at least one area of focus is a culture outside the European and American traditions.
-The Andrew W. Mellon Fellow is expected to spend the first year of the fellowship period on dissertation research abroad, and the second year at the Center to complete the dissertation.
+One 24-month fellowship is awarded annually.
+This fellowship is intended for the advancement and completion of a doctoral dissertation on a topic other than the art of Europe or the United States.
+Cross-cultural topics are encouraged, so long as at least one area of focus explores a culture beyond European and US traditions.
+The Andrew W. Mellon Fellow is expected to spend the first year on dissertation research abroad, and the second year at the Center to complete the dissertation.

 Robert H. and Clarice Smith Fellowship

-One fellowship is awarded annually for 12 months.
-This fellowship is intended for the advancement or completion of either a doctoral dissertation and a resulting publication on Northern European art between 1400 and 1700.
-For a candidate preparing a publication based on the dissertation, the date of graduation may be as early as fall 2022.
-The Smith Fellow may use the fellowship to study either in the United States or abroad; there are no residence requirements at the Center.
+One 12-month fellowship is awarded annually.
+This fellowship is intended for the advancement and completion of either a doctoral dissertation or a publication on northern European art from 1400 to 1700.
+A candidate preparing a publication may have been awarded a PhD as early as fall 2022.
+The Smith Fellow may use the fellowship to study in the United States or abroad; there are no residence requirements at the Center.

 Chester Dale Fellowships

 Two fellowships are awarded annually: one for 24 months, the other for 12 months.
-Both Chester Dale Fellowships are intended for the advancement and completion of a doctoral dissertation in any area of Western art, with a preference for modern and contemporary topics.
-The Twenty-Four-Month Chester Dale Fellow is expected to spend the first year on dissertation research either in the United States or abroad; the second year is to be spent in residence at the Center to complete the dissertation.
+Both Chester Dale Fellowships are intended for the advancement and completion of a doctoral dissertation on any topic in the history, theory, and criticism of the visual arts.
+The Twenty-Four-Month Chester Dale Fellow is expected to spend the first year on dissertation research in the United States or abroad, and the second year at the Center to complete the dissertation.
 The Twelve-Month Chester Dale Fellow may use the fellowship to study in the United States or abroad; there are no residence requirements at the Center.

 Residency

-All fellows in residence are members of the Center for Advanced Study in the Visual Arts.
-Fellows are in regular contact throughout their tenures at the National Gallery with the Kress-Beinecke Professor, the Andrew W. Mellon Professor, the Edmond J. Safra Visiting Professor, the senior fellows, and other members of the Center.
+All fellows in residence participate in lectures, colloquia, and discussions with the Center’s vibrant community of scholars.
+Fellows are in regular contact with the Kress-Beinecke Professor, Andrew W. Mellon Professor, Edmond J. Safra Visiting Professor, and other fellows at the Center.

 Nominations